santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 - **Authority by longevity** - Ford "followed the case since 1945" presented as credibility rather than potential for embellishment

 ---

+## Hypothesis

+The Bermuda Triangle is a region where vessels disappear completely without trace at an abnormally high rate due to supernatural forces.

+## Premises